wallali/watsn-conversation-tool/Readme.md

 This will make the command `watsncv` available on your console.

 Usage
 -----
 Run `watsncv --help` for list of commands.

 Run `watsncv <command> -h` for help on a specific command.

+For example to output a conversation having only intents with the word 'hello' and pretty print the output:

+`watsncv search --only --intents --pretty car_workspace.json hello`

+`watsncv search -h` will show you all search options.

 Debugging